maneatsbible/maneatsbible.github.io/_memoirs/gay-aldo.md

 ---

 I like walking the tracks to get across town, and when you're doing that, you want to keep to your own business.
-The people camped by the tracks tend to like their privacy, and despise inspections.
+The people camped by the tracks tend to like their privacy, and despise inspections, because they're criminals.

 If you look, expect, "What're you lookin' at."